 That being said, sometimes the state can get away with charging aggravated battery with a deadly weapon if an ordinary item is used in a manner that is likely to cause great bodily harm.
 If you take a stun gun to an intensive care unit at the hospital to kill an unsuspecting patient, the circumstances of the stun gun's use would qualify for 'deadly weapon' treatment.
 Household items like screwdrivers have been held to be deadly weapons based upon the manner of their use.
 Which brings us to the obvious--use of a firearm will always qualify as an aggravated battery with a firearm (and look out for those hefty mandatory minimum firearm sentences, typically 10-20 years).

 Unfortunately, our legislature has done a poor job of defining what constitutes a "deadly weapon".
-So, lazy prosecutors across the State of Florida have filed deadly weapon charges for just about every household non-deadly item you can think of.
+So, lazy prosecutors across the State of Florida have filed deadly weapon charges for just about every household item you can think of.
 Yes, stuff you would allow your baby to play with has been found to be deadly by some prosecutors.
-Lucky for us, we have some appellate courts which can review such nonsense, and overturn cases when necessary.
-To see the details on how a broomstick beating was overturned due to the fact that a broomstick is not "an instrument that will likely cause death or great bodily harm when used in the ordinary and usual manner contemplated by its design", check out my article "Can a Broomstick Be a Deadly Weapon?"
+Lucky for you, there are defense attorneys like me who will challenge such nonsense, and overturn the case when necessary.
+For example, to see the details on how a broomstick beating was overturned due to the fact that a broomstick is not "an instrument that will likely cause death or great bodily harm when used in the ordinary and usual manner contemplated by its design", check out my article "Can a Broomstick Be a Deadly Weapon?"

 BATTERY UPON PROTECTED CLASSES OF CITIZENS

-Another way to upgrade a misdemeanor battery into a felony battery involves an analysis of who was hit.
+Another way to upgrade a misdemeanor battery into a felony involves an analysis of who was hit.
 Say, for example, the person battered is pregnant.
 The charge is no longer a misdemeanor, it is a felony Battery upon a Pregnant Person.
 Or, if the person is a police officer, the misdemeanor becomes a felony Battery upon a Law Enforcement Officer.
-But, every enhancement requires more proof, and its not as easy as it looks.
-For example, a misdemeanor battery becomes a felony if the battery is upon an emergency medical care provider.
-Is it easy to prove that someone works as an emergency care provider?
+Naturally, every enhancement requires proof, and its not as easy as it looks.
+For example, a misdemeanor battery becomes a felony if the battery is upon an emergency medical care provider. how easy is it to prove that someone works as an emergency care provider?
 Let's take a look.